 In the meantime, if anyone is looking for a must-love-dogs-osexual, I have a friend for you ;).

-I study bilingualism, literacy, and critical pedagogy.
-Assistant professor at the University of Virginia Curry School of Education.
+Teaching and researching bilingualism, literacy, and critical pedagogy.
+Assistant professor at the University of Virginia School of Education and Human Development.
 Former High School English teacher in Lawrence, Massachusetts, ESL Faculty Manager in South Korea, and Peace Corps Volunteer in Morocco.
 Follow on Twitter @ChrisChangBacon

 View all posts by Chris Chang-Bacon